 In 2008 our client had been charged with possession of three tablets of ecstasy.
 The case was dismissed under section 10 of the Crimes (Sentencing Procedure) Act.

 Interestingly our client had the matter dealt with by writing a letter to court and not attending court himself.
 This would prove important in the final determination of this matter.
 Also of interest is that three ecstasy tablets would almost certainly weigh more than the traffickable quantity of a prohibited drug which would enable the police to charge deemed supply of a prohibited drug.

-Local Court: Our client was represented by Phillip Gibson, Accredited Specialist in Criminal Law.
-Prior to the matter going to Court, Mr Gibson negotiated with the Prosecution so that the charge of Possession of the Amphetamine was dropped.
-Our client pleaded guilty in the Local Court to Supply Amphetamine.
+Our client was represented by Phillip Gibson, Accredited Specialist in Criminal Law.
+Prior to the matter going to court, Mr Gibson negotiated with the prosecution so that the charge of possession of the amphetamine was dropped.
+Our client pleaded guilty in the Local Court to supplying amphetamine.
 The act of supply was committed by offering the drug to his friends.
-He obtained some character references for use at Court.
+He obtained some character references for use at court.

 At the Downing Centre Local Court our client was convicted and ordered to enter into a bond under Section 9 of the Crimes (Sentencing Procedure) Act for a period of two years.

 Mr Gibson advised an appeal to the District Court on the basis that he could persuade the District Court Judge to set aside the conviction and deal with the matter by imposing a bond under section 10 of the Crimes (Sentencing Procedure) Act.
 That is, a bond without conviction.